M-ismail-ramzan/Nescon_ctf_challenges_solution/cook the token/README.md

  ## Looking at sitemap.xml

 At sitemap.xml we see 2 more directoires.
-Let's see them one by one.
+Let's see them one by one. <br>
 ![sitemap](./Screenshot_7.png "sitemap").

-At message we see that we are being given a hint that we must be using secure keys for signing something.
+At message we see that we are being given a hint that we must be using secure keys for signing something.<br>
 ![message](./Screenshot_8.png "message").

 Looking at the app we see a request sender app.
 Now, from the above we had a resource where only localhost could send the request to.
-So, maybe we can use this app to access that resource ?
+So, maybe we can use this app to access that resource ?<br>
 ![userid](./Screenshot_9.png "userid").

 ## Getting userid=2 localhost message

-Now putting in the url we get some string in return which is base64 as mentioned at the start of the string.
+Now putting in the url we get some string in return which is base64 as mentioned at the start of the string.<br>

 ![creds](./Screenshot_10.png "creds").

 ## Decoding the message
-From here, we got the creds of the john with the password.
+From here, we got the creds of the john with the password.<br>
 ![creds](./Screenshot_11.png "creds").

 ## Logging in